bourquejulien/devops-cs2024-team-exemple/README-EN.md

 - Rust: [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install)
 - Clippy, enables source code formatting: ``rustup component add clippy``

+### First connection to Gitlab
+First, try to connect to Gitlab with your team account at the following address: https://gitlab.com/users/sign_in.

+Your username is the following : ``team{team #}@cs2024.one``.

+You will have access to a projet with the name of your team : ``team{team #}``.
+You must submit your code through that projet.

 ### First connection to Azure
-First, try to connect to Azure with your team account at the following address: [https://portal.azure.com](https://portal.azure.com).
+Try to connect to Azure with your team account at the following address: [https://portal.azure.com](https://portal.azure.com).

 Three resources will be useful to you:
 - Azure Kubernetes Cluster (AKS): the cluster you will work on is named ``teamcluster``.